 Intimacy

 Intimacy is an intense and affectionate connection with another person, marked by vulnerability, trust, and deep passionate understanding.
-It is the state of being fully present and open with someone, sharing thoughts, feelings, and desires without fear of judgment or rejection.
+It is the state of being fully present and open with someone, sharing thoughts, feelings, and desires, without fear of judgment or rejection.

 Intimacy encompasses much more than physical closeness of the genders, as it involves sharing moments of joy and sorrow, supporting each other’s growth, and fostering a sense of safety and belonging amongst friends and family members, where trust, empathy, and mutual understanding create a deep bond.

-Looking at intimacy holistically, it is clear that it is a reflection of our capacity for love and constructive connection, which allows us to experience the beauty of human relationships and to find comfort, solace, and meaning in the presence of others.
+Looking at intimacy holistically, it is clear that, it is a reflection of our capacity for love and constructive connection, which allows us to experience the beauty of human relationships and to find comfort, solace, and meaning in the presence of others.
 By embracing intimacy, we can cultivate richer, more authentic relationships and discover the depths of our own hearts and souls.

 Intimacy with God

-Intimacy with God is a and personal relationship with our Creator, marked by vulnerability, trust, and deep emotional understanding, without fear of judgment or rejection.
-Intimacy with God requires a willingness to give oneself in total surrender just as one is, in their state of need and utter .
+Intimacy with God is a deep and personal relationship with our Creator, marked by vulnerability, trust, and deep emotional understanding, without fear of judgment or rejection.
+Intimacy with God requires a willingness to give oneself in total surrender just as one is, in their state of need and utter helplessness.

 In Psalm 139:1-4, David writes, “O Lord, You have searched me and known me.
 You know my sitting down and my rising up; You understand my thought afar off.
 You comprehend my path and my lying down, And are acquainted with all my ways.
 For there is not a word on my tongue, But behold, O Lord, You know it altogether.”

 This passage highlights the depth of God’s knowledge and understanding of us, inviting us to embrace His intimate presence in our lives.
 But how can we embrace His intimate presence in our live?
-We can do that through certain channels of engagements that would see us yielding ourselves completely for His influence.
+We can do so through certain channels of engagements that would see us yielding ourselves completely for His influence.

 Vulnerability